Bianca Jackson: 2008–2014

 Soon enough, Bianca starts a close friendship with local resident Kat Moon (Jessie Wallace) when they set up a market stall together.
 Liam plays truant from school and Bianca worries when the police tell her she may face prison again if Liam does not return.
 Bianca discovers that Liam is involved in a mugging and that he has some dubious new friends.
 When Liam does not come home, she goes to an estate to confront the gang and collect Liam but he decides to stay with the gang and when he does come home, Bianca locks him in his room to stop him seeing the gang.
 She seeks advice from Ava Hartman (Clare Perkins), an acquaintance whose son Dexter (Khali Best) used to be in a gang.
 Liam is soon lured back into the gang, which leads to him getting arrested and then released on police bail when the gang is caught.
 They blame Liam and he is stabbed but is not seriously injured.
 When Bianca lets Liam stay at home alone, Kane sneaks in and invites Liam back to the gang.
 Bianca finds them as Kane is threatening Liam and attacks Kane; he is arrested.
 Bianca allows Liam to stay with his father.
 It is then Bianca, along with Kat's relative Jean Slater (Gillian Wright) and their friend, Shirley Carter (Linda Henry), break into Ian's restaurant sometime later and Shirley ends up starting a fire by accident; Bianca worries that she could go back to prison for it and tells Whitney, who has been blamed for the incident.
-Jean eventually tells Ian what happened and Ian agrees not to involve the police on the condition that Tiff and Bobby are no longer friends.
+Jean eventually tells Ian what happened and Ian agrees not to involve the police on the condition that Tiffany and Ian's son Bobby (Rory Stroud) are no longer friends.

 When Carol sees that Bianca is still interested in fashion, she arranges for her to attend a course in Manchester.
 When Bianca returns, she surprises her family by introducing them to her new love interest Terry Spraggan (Terry Alderton); she later invites Terry along with his children, TJ (George Sargeant) and Rosie (Jerzey Swingler), to move in with her at the house.
 Bianca is devastated when she finds out that Carol has been diagnosed with breast cancer.
 Bianca, upon learning that she has not inherited Carol's faulty cancer gene, supports her mother throughout her cancer and is shocked when the latter gets engaged to David; as he had recently resurfaced in the square and moved in the home.
 However, Bianca is disheartened when David jilts Carol and leaves the Square again.